FaithLelya/ProjectManagementSystem/README.md

-🛠️ Project Resource Management System
+# Project Resource Management System

-Overview

 The **Project Resource Management System** is a comprehensive tool designed for companies that manage technicians, project budgets, and resources.
 It helps streamline financial tracking, technician compensation, and project reporting—all in one centralized system.

-💡 Key Features
+# 💡 Key Features

 - 🧾 **Detailed Project Profiles**: Create and manage projects with client details, timelines, budgets, and scope.
 - 🕒 **Technician Payment Tracking**: Calculate payments based on logged hours, apply performance incentives, and track field deployments.